 Blackstone

-• Starting with the Polished Blackstone, make a border all around in the 6×6 pattern.
+- Starting with the Polished Blackstone, make a border around the 6×6 pattern.

 Rustic Designs

-Moving on, let’s discuss a few rustic Minecraft Floor Ideas that players can go for that mainly focus on different types of wood.
+Moving on, let’s discuss a few rustic floor ideas that players can go for, which mainly focus on different types of wood.

 Oak Planks

-Kicking things off, we have a combination of dark oak planks as well as the use of a note block
+To kick things off, we use a combination of dark oak planks and a note block.

 Oak Log